ipspace/netlab/docs/groups.md

     members: [ a,b ]
   g2:
     members: [ d,g1,g3 ]
-    node_data:
     foo: bar
   g3:
     members: [ e ]
-    node_data:
     foo: baz
 ```

 * Nodes **a**, **b** and **d** (direct and indirect members of group **g2**) will have the node attribute **foo** set to **bar**.
 * Node **e** (member of group **g3**) will have the node attribute **foo** set to **baz** -- **g3** overwrites the **foo** value set by the parent group **g2**.

-**‌node_data** processing performs [deep dictionary merge](defaults.md#deep-merging) when an attribute specified in the group **‌node_data** and the current value of node attribute are both dictionaries, allowing you to specify various parts of the same dictionary in different groups, for example:
+Group node data processing performs [deep dictionary merge](defaults.md#deep-merging) when an attribute specified in the group ‌and the current value of the node attribute are both dictionaries, allowing you to specify various parts of the same dictionary in different groups, for example:

 ```
 nodes: